sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 Some Beirut residents told [Asia Times](https://asiatimes.com/2020/08/planes-heard-seen-in-skies-of-beirut-before-blast/ "Planes heard, seen in skies of Beirut before blast") that they saw and heard military aircraft flying overhead moments before the explosion.

-Asia Times also reported, citing unnamed Western officials, “that Western reconnaissance craft were in the skies above the Lebanese coast at the time of the blasts,” although the officials denied carrying out an attack.
+Asia Times also reported, citing unnamed Western officials, "that Western reconnaissance craft were in the skies above the Lebanese coast at the time of the blasts,” although the officials denied carrying out an attack.

-A US Central Command official told Asia Times that the “cause of the first fire/explosion is still an unanswered question,” adding that there is no “actual evidence to support or confirm that” it was caused by ammonium nitrate, and that “other alternatives” are possible.
+A US Central Command official told Asia Times that the "cause of the first fire/explosion is still an unanswered question,” adding that there is no "actual evidence to support or confirm that” it was caused by ammonium nitrate, and that "other alternatives” are possible.

 Although the incident appears to have been an accident, some Lebanese analysts have suggested the blast could have potentially been an attack by Israel, which militarily occupied south Lebanon for more than 20 years and waged a devastating war in 2006, brutally bombing Lebanon and leaving more than 1,000 Lebanese dead and parts of the country in ruins.

 Israel violates Lebanon’s [sovereign airspace](http://www.xinhuanet.com/english/2019-03/26/c_137923071.htm "Israel violates Lebanese airspace almost daily") on a daily basis.
 In 2019, the United Nations Interim Force in Lebanon reported an average of 96.5 violations each month.
-UN Secretary-General António Guterres even spoke out against the Israeli aggression, stating, “I reiterate my condemnation of all violations of Lebanese sovereignty and my call for Israel to cease its violations of Lebanese airspace.”
+UN Secretary-General António Guterres even spoke out against the Israeli aggression, stating, "I reiterate my condemnation of all violations of Lebanese sovereignty and my call for Israel to cease its violations of Lebanese airspace.”

 Despite the presence of Western aircraft during the explosion, the history of Israeli attacks, and the constant Israeli violations of Lebanese airspace, there has been a concerted campaign to try to pin the blast on Hezbollah, waged by the US and Israeli governments, a coterie of hawkish think tanks, and a sizable portion of the corporate media.